wmvolckmann/wmvolckmann.github.io/courses/2018Su_ECN1B/index.md

 On a busyness scale from 1-10, I'm at about 10-$$\epsilon$$, so I might not be able to respond to emails as timely as I'd like.
 And I probably won't be answering emails that come after 10pm or so until the next day.

+ And before emailing, please try asking yourself: "is this question better suited for office hours?"